opencast/opencast/docs/guides/admin/docs/modules/waveform.md

 Waveform Service Configuration
 ==============================

 The Waveform service generates waveform images from a audio/video file.
 These waveform images are then shown in the Admin-UI video editor.

-Service configuration
+Service Configuration
 ---------------------

-The Waveform service configuration file `etc/org.opencastproject.waveform.ffmpeg.WaveformServiceImpl.cfg` provides following options:
+The Waveform service configuration file `etc/org.opencastproject.waveform.ffmpeg.WaveformServiceImpl.cfg` provides the following options:

     job.load.waveform = 0.5